 How to treat seasonal affective disorder

-Light Therapy Research indicates that light therapy can help improve seasonal affective disorder’s symptoms.
+- Light Therapy: Research indicates light therapy can help improve seasonal affective disorder’s symptoms.
+Also known as phototherapy, light therapy can elevate mood and help the body’s circadian rhythm adjust.
 People who use light therapy typically sit about two feet away from a lightbox right after they wake up.
 In most cases, 30 minutes is the right amount of time.
 Always talk to your doctor before beginning light therapy.
 Light boxes aren’t regulated by the FDA, so your physician may be able to assist you in purchasing the correct one.

-Medication Because seasonal affective disorder is a form of depression, antidepressant medications can help regulate its chemical imbalance.
-Many people no longer need to take their medication when spring comes.
+- Medication: Because seasonal affective disorder is a form of depression, antidepressant medications can help regulate the chemical imbalance it creates.
+Many people can stop taking their medication when springtime comes too.
 Always make sure to talk to your doctor before stopping or starting any medications.

-Psychotherapy Studies have also shown that Cognitive Behavioral Therapy (CBT) is an effective intervention for SAD.
+- Psychotherapy: Studies have also shown that Cognitive Behavioral Therapy (CBT) is an effective intervention for seasonal affective disorder.
 CBT interventions decrease reoccurrence rates by helping rid negative thoughts and behavioral patterns.

-In addition to these medical treatments, lifestyle changes can help manage symptoms of SAD.
-Examples of lifestyle changes include:
+In addition to these medical treatments, lifestyle changes can also help manage symptoms of seasonal affective disorder.

-A Daily Walk Even if it’s not 70 degrees and sunny, it’s still a good idea to make the most of the light that is avaiable.
-People with SAD can benefit from going outside for 20 to 30 each morning.
-While walking is a great idea, even sitting down on a bench can have benefits.
+- Daily Walks: Even if it’s not 70 degrees, it’s still a good idea to make the most of the sunlight when it is available.
+People with seasonal affective disorder can benefit from going outside for 20 to 30 minutes each morning.
+The exercise will help boost your mood too.

-Maintain A Balanced Diet Individuals with SAD often crave carbohydrates.
+- A Balanced Diet: Individuals with seasonal affective disorder often crave carbohydrates.
 Unfortunately, carbs can increase fatigue.
 Saying no to those cravings and maintaining a well-balanced diet can help your energy levels.
-Take advantage of winter’s seasonal bounty, including leafy greens and squash into your diet.
+Take advantage of seasonal healthy favorites like squash and grapefruit.